bjerkio/gke-semantic-release/README.md

 [![docker automated build](https://img.shields.io/docker/cloud/automated/bjerk/gke-semantic-release.svg)](https://hub.docker.com/r/bjerk/gke-semantic-release)

 A builder image Google Cloud (Kubernetes Engine) using [Semantic Release](https://github.com/semantic-release/semantic-release).
-Comes with a [builder utility](/src/release.sh) that can fully build a Docker image, tag it, upload to Google Container Registry and deploy it to Kubernetes Engine (or any Kubernetes).
+Comes with an opinionated [builder utility](/src/release.sh) that can fully build a Docker image, tag it, upload to Google Container Registry and deploy it to Kubernetes Engine (or any Kubernetes).
 Production-ready (as production ready a builder image could be).

 # Quick reference